 In general, tap water, distilled, and reverse osmosis will have a neutral pH that is appropriate for keeping most fish.
 However, if the pH level of the source water is not correct, then there can be some serious problems.

-Why Is The pH So High In Your Aquarium?
+Why Is It So High In Your Aquarium?

 There are many factors that affect water chemistry, but understanding the pH levels of your aquarium water is necessary for long-term success.
 High pH levels are most likely due to poor source water or aquarium substrate and tank decorations.